Our Top Picks

 Photo by Yganko from Freepik

 Insight – Prepare a bowl of hot water and add a few drops of dish soap.
 Immerse a cloth in the soapy water and squeeze it thoroughly.
-Place the damp cloth over the wax and let it sit for 5-10 minutes.
+Place the damp cloth over the wax and let it sit for 5 to 10 minutes.

 Final Thoughts